 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 It is usually given in the stomach, thighs, or upper arms.

 - Allow the pen or syringe to warm to room temperature for at least 30 to 40 minutes before you use it.
 Do not heat or shake the medicine.
-Do not use it if it has been at room temperature for 24 hours or longer.

 - Use each pen or syringe only once.
 Do not save leftover medicine.